NAS-OA/NASOA/README.md

 # NASOA

-This repository is for our paper "**Faster Task-oriented Online Fine-tuning**".
+This repository is for our paper "**Faster Task-oriented Online Fine-tuning**", which contains the Efficient Training model zoo for fast training and fine-tuning.

 ## Efficient Training (ET-NAS) Model-Zoo